ArronAI007/Awesome-AGI/README.md

 ### Prompt Engineering

-Some examples of AGI Paper List as follows：
+Some examples of Prompt Engineering as follows：

 | Description| Paper | Code | Blog |
 | --- | --- | --- | --- |